pingcap/docs-cn/v3.0/reference/transactions/transaction-isolation.md

 The MySQL Repeatable Read isolation level is not the snapshot isolation level.
 The consistency of MySQL Repeatable Read isolation level is weaker than both the snapshot isolation level and TiDB Repeatable Read isolation level.

-## Transaction retry
+## Automatic retry and transactional anomalies caused by automatic retry

-By default TiDB will not retry transactions because this might lead to lost updates.
+By default TiDB will not retry transactions because this might lead to lost updates and damaged Snapshot Isolation.
 If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can enable **this feature** by setting `tidb_disable_txn_auto_retry = off`.
 This has the benefit of fewer `COMMIT` statements generating errors.

-The value of `tidb_retry_limit` cannot be 0.
+The value of `tidb_retry_limit` cannot be `0`.
 Otherwise, the automatic retry is also disabled.

-## Transactional anomalies caused by automatic retries

-By default TiDB will not retry transactions because this might lead to lost updates.
-If your application can tolerate lost updates, and does not require Snapshot Isolation consistency, you can enable **this feature** by setting `tidb_disable_txn_auto_retry = 0`.
-This has the benefit of fewer `COMMIT` statements generating errors.
+When automatic retry is enabled, conflicts in an explicit transaction might lead to unexpected result.

 Example 1: